BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 kubectl apply -f linkerd-identity-secret.yaml --context=topo
 ```

-Checking the secrets on our cluster:
+Let's check the secrets on our cluster.

 On the `hazl` cluster: